 The white evening jacket, although not a new trend, was a welcome summer semi-formal option in men’s evening wear.
-White jackets were made of lighter weight worsted wools making them much more comfortable than heavier tuxedo and dinner jackets.
-For cruising and resort wear silk shantung jackets were an even lighter choice.
+White jackets were made of lighter weight worsted wools, making them much more comfortable than the heavier tuxedo and dinner jackets.
+For cruising and resort wear, silk shantung jackets were an even lighter choice.
 They also introduced the nubby texture to eveningwear, a common occurrence among all men’s 1950s fashion.

-- Trousers: Midnight blue with braid/stripe on sides
+- Trousers: Black or midnight blue with braid/stripe on sides.

 - Shirt: White straight collar dress shirt in either smooth front or pleated front.

-- Necktie: Blue, black, marron, striped, or plaid bow ties in either full or skinny shapes
+- Necktie: Blue, black, maroon, striped, or plaid bow ties in either full or skinny shape.

-While shawl collar white jackets remained standard for the duration of the 50s and 60s a new trend in the mid 50s for “parfait” colored jackets and accessories made an appearance.
+While shawl collar white jackets remained standard for the duration of the ’50s and ’60s, a new trend in the mid 50s for “parfait” colored jackets and accessories made an appearance.
 These colorful jackets reflected back onto the 1930s Art Deco age where formality was briefly fun.
 For example, a black dinner jacket was worn with a raspberry-red bowtie, cummerbund, and cufflinks or a strawberry red jacket with grey bowtie, cummerbund, and jewelry.
-Ivory with gold, deep blue with light blue were some other options.
+Ivory with gold and deep blue with light blue were some other options.
 There was also a trend for red and tartan plaid jackets with or without matching cummerbunds.
 Seersucker also experienced a revival in summer attire, especially for daytime events.

-In 1959 fashion turned again away from color and back into traditional formality with a slimmer silhouette.
-Mohair dinner jackets with peak lapels, satin piping and braid in black or grey were worn with matching bow ties and cummerbunds in jacquard, checkerboard and honeycomb designs.
+In 1959, fashion turned again away from color and back into traditional formality with a slimmer silhouette.
+Mohair dinner jackets with peak lapels, satin piping, and braids in black or grey were worn with matching bow ties and cummerbunds in jacquard, checkerboard and honeycomb designs.
 Lapel facings, pocket flaps and trousers stripes were also increasingly trimmed with embroidered or jacquard silk.
 Most lapels were sill shawl collars with velvet or satin facings.
 This was to be the classic style going into the 1960s.

 Men’s 1950s White Tie Formalwear